jeiman/photobook-assessment/README.md

 # Install
     > npm install

-# Run
-    > npm run dev

-Navigation to http://localhost:8080 to view the site

-# Start API
+# 1. Start the API

 To start the API open your command terminal to this location and enter

     > npm run start-server

 API is now active on http://localhost:3000

+# 2. Run the Site
+    > npm run dev

+Navigation to http://localhost:8080 to view the site